BeanCheeseBurrito/Bindgen.NET/README.md

 dotnet add package Bindgen.NET --version *-*
 ```

 A runtime id is needed to resolve the ClangSharp native dependencies.
-Your project file should like like this.
+Your project file should look like this.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">